Oligo12/cyber-projects/edr-project/README.md

 4. Run `EDRClient.exe` as Administrator

 ### Note on the skip list
 `main.cpp` and `output.cpp` both skip-list `OSRLOADER.exe` and `Dbgview.exe` - these are kernel-debug tools used during development and have no effect outside that environment.
-They'll be removed when the skip list is refactored (see backlog).
+They would go away in a skip-list refactor (see backlog).

 ---